 [Section 163 amended by No. 81 of 1996 s.
 96; No. 6 of 2003 s.
 52.]

-164. Notice of subdivision and plan to be published in the Government Gazette
+164. Notice of subdivision and plan to be published in Government Gazette

 Notice of such subdivision and verification of the plan shall be published in the Government Gazette and in some newspaper circulating in the neighbourhood of the land.